Vietanh-Vu/BookingHotelManagement/README.md

      ```

    - Then navigate to the `web` folder and run the following command:

      ```
      npm run start
      ```

+   - Open the browser then connect to the link [http://localhost:8080/admin/login](http://localhost:8080/admin/login) to start using the web app.

 ## Technologies Used